mapache-salvaje/server-side-data/TUTORIAL.md

 - `field` maps to the property names in your `Employee` interface
 - `headerName` is what users see in the column header
 - `width` sets the initial column width in pixels
-- Each column will automatically support sorting and filtering
+- Each column automatically supports sorting and filtering

-## 3. Understanding GridDataSource
+## 10. Understanding GridDataSource

-This is the heart of server-side data handling.
 The `GridDataSource` tells the grid how to fetch data:

 ```typescript
 const dataSource: GridDataSource = useMemo(() => ({